illumis’s compliance platform pulls political campaign contribution data from the FEC, all 50 states, and most municipal sources.

 - Sources - If you are viewing contributions for people searches in the Monitoring tab, you’ll see contributions there appear “batched” by jurisdiction.
 If you are reviewing contributions in the Dashboard, you’ll see contributions appear with a “Jurisdiction” field noting the source there.
 A jurisdiction represents a different campaign finance database where illumis sources campaign contributions from (Examples: the Federal Election Commission, California Secretary of State, or New York City Board of Elections).

 - Campaign Expenditures are payments made to another party by a campaign or committee.
 Campaign Expenditures are tracked as separate records in the platform.
-In the Monitoring tab, you’ll see Campaign Expenditures appear as their own “batch” under specific jurisdictions.
+In the Database tab, you’ll see Campaign Expenditures appear as their own “batch” under specific jurisdictions.
 In the Dashboard, Political Contributions and Campaign Expenditures are denoted by a “dollars bills” icon for contributions or a “hand with money” icon for expenditures.
 The dashboard allows you to filter by either (see dashboard how-to for more).

 - Recipient information - the Recipient field on a contribution record (labeled Spender on a Campaign Expenditure record) contains additional information, when available, to help you learn more about the campaign or committee the contribution was made to.
 This field also links back to the campaign or committee listing at the source so you can access any additional information there.